cisdev2/osTicket-1.8/README.md

 To view the files that have changed from osTicket, stay on this branch (cisticket) and view the commits since the branch was created (since commit [c18eac40de95458ef3c6291f5f7bb7543bb1d086](https://github.com/cisdev2/osTicket-1.8/commit/c18eac40de95458ef3c6291f5f7bb7543bb1d086) ).

 Some key changes to note:
+- Course Number capture and search (see separate section below)
 - Integrated the UBC CLF to the client front-end (added the stylesheets and changed the header/footer include files for the client view)
 - Added some REGEXs to remove the "quoted/from/to" fields when emails are replied to
 - Changed "ticket" to "request" in all client views